dontdrinkandroot/sd-webui-forge-neo.docker/.aiassistant/rules/general.md

 ------------

 The base project is located at https://github.com/Haoming02/sd-webui-forge-classic/tree/neo.
-A local copy is available at `/var/git/github.com/Haoming02/sd-webui-forge-classic`.
+A copy of the project is available under `./sourceproject`.
 Only the `neo` branch is the head of the neo variant.
 Neo versions are prefixed with 2.x.
 For short reference we call it forge-neo.